nnkennard/elife-analysis/valence/README.md

 ## Label eLife

 This script generates a hand-labeled eLife dataset with `-n_reviews` labeled through an interactive command line prompt.
-It summons the reviews from BQ, tokenizes their sentences, prints each sentence, and asks the user to label the various aspects or arguments present in the sentence.
-It finally writes `{lastname}_disapere_elife_labels.csv` here `/home/jupyter/00_daniel/00_reviews/00_data/`.
+It summons the reviews from BQ, tokenizes their sentences, prints each sentence, and then asks the user to label the various aspects or arguments present in the sentence.
+It finally writes (all at once, not line by line) `{lastname}_disapere_elife_labels.csv` here `/home/jupyter/00_daniel/00_reviews/00_data/`.

 Example command:
 ```